9.4. Class Development

 Server / Supplier Client

-Picture of a person wearing a 'Designer' hat.
+Picture of a person wearing a 'Developer' hat.
 Picture of a person wearing a 'User' hat.

 • Make the best possible class without worrying about how the class will be used